Children’s Books on the Loss of a Pet

 Reading children’s books about the loss of a pet can help children understand their emotions and come to terms with their grief.

 The loss of a pet can be a heartbreaking experience for children, and parents are often at a loss for words in how to explain death to their children.
+Read together to help begin and support the healing process.

-You can find these children’s books about the loss of a pet at your local library or through the affiliate links provided for your convenience.
+You can find these children’s books about the loss of a pet at your local library or through the links provided for your convenience.

 Pets are often seen as members of the family, and their absence can leave a void in a child’s life.